Generated result

 Channel hint

-The audit's best-effort GA4-style channel label based on the current source and medium values.
+The best-effort GA4-style channel label based on source, medium, and campaign text.

 URL encoding

-The process of representing query-string values safely inside a URL.
+The representation of query-string values so spaces and punctuation can travel safely inside a URL.

 References: